fabriziogiordano/policy/terms-of-service.md

 **CANCELATION AND REFUNDS:** Users who purchase annual subscriptions have thirty (30) days after their purchase to cancel and receive a full refund.
 Users who purchase monthly subscriptions have five (5) days after purchase to cancel and receive a full refund.
 After the cancelation period ends, all purchases are final and all fees paid are non-refundable, even if your account is later terminated by Vimeo.
 If you have questions, please contact [support@vimeo.com](mailto:support@vimeo.com).

 **RENEWALS:** By default, all subscriptions are set to automatically renew for the same period of time as the original subscription.
-Annual Plus subscribers may change this default setting during registration.
 You may decline to renew at any time prior to the commencement of a renewal subscription.
 Vimeo reserves the right to deny subscriptions, renewals, and other purchases for any reason.

 **END OF SUBSCRIPTION:** When a Vimeo Plus subscription ends, the account automatically becomes a basic (free) account.
 When a Vimeo PRO subscription ends, the account (including all content) will be deleted within fourteen (14) days.